diazdjul19/adzanify/README.md

-# Azanify - Beautiful Prayer Time Reminder
+# Adzanify - Beautiful Prayer Time Reminder

 A beautiful, modern Google Chrome extension that reminds you of prayer times with authentic Adzan sounds.
 Designed with a premium Islamic aesthetic and accurate location-based timings.